Frequently asked questions

 As beans sit, they lose moisture and flavor, so old beans will take longer to cook and won’t taste as flavorful.
 They may even stay tough no matter how long they cook!

 The endless debate that we’re here to put an end to.
-Some bean cooks swear by pre-soaking– but through various tests we’ve found that it’s often an unnecessary step that makes bean cooking less accessible without any extra reward.
-Plus, thin-skinned varieties like Negro beans can actually taste waterlogged when soaked.
+Some bean cooks swear by pre-soaking – but through various tests we’ve found that it’s often an unnecessary step that makes bean cooking less accessible without any extra reward.
+Plus, thin-skinned varieties like black beans can actually taste waterlogged when soaked.

 Electric pressure cookers (e.g., the Instant Pot) may have been one of the best things to happen to dried beans.
-They bring the cooking time down by about one-third compared to the time it takes on the stove.
-Plus, the sauté mode is particularly handy– you can finish your beans with a simmer to thicken the broth.
+They bring the cooking time down to about one-third compared to the time it takes on the stove.
+Plus, the sauté mode is particularly handy – you can finish your beans with a simmer to thicken the broth.

 Soaking water contains valuable nutrients, flavor, and color so we wouldn't.
-However, if you're soaking beans to reduce gassy side effects, you'll want to discard the water since the oligosaccharides leach into it while the beans soak (see "Does soaking reduce the amount of gas-producing compounds in beans?").
-Just know there’s a trade-off.
+However, if you're soaking beans to reduce gassy side effects, you may want to discard the water since some of the oligosaccharides present in beans leach into it while they soak (see "Does soaking reduce the amount of gas-producing compounds in beans?").

 Acidic ingredients like vinegar, lemon juice, wine, and tomatoes can toughen beans and make for long cooking times.
 The acid binds to the beans' outer coat and makes it more impervious to water.
 The more acidic the ingredient, the more of an effect it will have (tomatoes are less acidic, so you may not run into any trouble).
 As a general rule, add these ingredients once your beans are fully tender.